-To support our strategies in these emerging markets, we established a new manufacturing facility in Chennai, India in 2010 and in Szentgotthard, Hungary in 2011.
-These facilities are used to manufacture components for our global manufacturing operations as well as assemble transmission products for emerging markets.
+To support our strategies in these emerging markets, we established a new manufacturing facility in Chennai, India in 2010 and expect to complete another facility in Szentgotthard, Hungary in 2011.
+These facilities will be used to manufacture components for our global manufacturing operations as well as assemble transmission products for emerging markets.
 In addition, since 2007, we have increased our marketing, sales and service headcount in the China, India, Brazil and Russia regions by 68%, including a 155% increase in China and India.